guilhermeLRibeiroo/DesignPatterns/README.md

 ### Prototype
 > "*Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.*"

+### Singleton
+> "*Singleton is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.*"